Basic-Data-Infrastructure/developer-portal/index.md

 ##### Authorization Register

-The Authorization Register knows about roles and permissions.
-You give it a request for what resource you would like to access, via what API call, and in what way (read, create, update) and it will give you a digital permission slip, if you indeed have access to that resource.
-This permission slip, known as “delegation evidence,” can then be passed to the Service Provider, enabling access.
-The Service Provider has delegated its authorization procedure to the Authorization Register.
+The Authorization Register acts as an information point on authorizations to data belonging to a Data Owner.
+The register can follow any logic required by the Data Owner (role-based, permission based, etc).
+A Service Consumer can give it a request for what resource you would like to access, via what API call, and in what way (read, create, update) and it will give out a digital permission slip, if the Service Consumer indeed has access to that resource.
+This permission slip, known as “delegation evidence,” can then be passed to the Service Provider.
+The Service Provider can use the Delegation Evidence in its authorization logic.

 #### Developer’s Role in BDI